-Tenet Healthcare Corporation and American Academic Health System On September 1, 2017, Tenet Healthcare Corporation ("Tenet") announced that they had signed a definitive agreement to sell its two Philadelphia medical centers - Hahnemann University Hospital, St. Christopher's Hospital for Children - to American Academic Health System ("AAHS"), a newly formed affiliate of Paladin Healthcare.
+Tenet Healthcare Corporation and American Academic Health System

+On September 1, 2017, Tenet Healthcare Corporation ("Tenet") announced that they had signed a definitive agreement to sell its two Philadelphia medical centers - Hahnemann University Hospital, St. Christopher's Hospital for Children - to American Academic Health System ("AAHS"), a newly formed affiliate of Paladin Healthcare.
 On January 11, 2018, all operating agreements under Tenet Healthcare Corporation ("Tenet") were transferred to American Academic Health System ("AAHS") with the exception of the real estate assets related to the medical office buildings and parking garages, which were sold to Harrison Street and master leased to St. Christopher's Hospital, LLC.
-The University in turn subleases from St. Christopher's Hospital LLC.
-Under these agreements, the University acts both as a purchaser and provider of services.
-Total services purchased from AAHS/Tenet for the years ended June 30, 2019 and 2018 were \$12,309,000 and \$12,369,000, respectively.
-These services include charges for various personnel, administrative and support services related to operating the College of Medicine and rent.
-Services provided to Tenet/AAHS include administrative, supervisory and teaching services connected with faculty physician and residency programs and services and support provided by physicians to support hospital operations.
-Total charges to AAHS/Tenet for these services amounted to \$24,386,000 and \$24,063,000 for the years ended June 30, 2019 and 2018, respectively, and are mainly included in patient care activities revenue in the accompanying Consolidated Statements of Activities.
+The University in turn subleased from St. Christopher's Hospital LLC.
+Under these agreements, the University acted both as a purchaser and provider of services.
+On June 30 of 2019, the owners of Hahnemann University Hospital ("HUH") and St. Christopher's Hospital for Children ("St. Christopher's"), Philadelphia Academic Health System ("PAHS"), a subsidiary of the California based American Academic Health System ("AAHS"), filed for chapter 11 bankruptcy (See Note 19).
+Total services purchased from AAHS/Tenet for the years ended June 30, 2020 and 2019 were \$0 and \$12,309,000, respectively.
+These services included charges for various personnel, administrative and support services related to operating the College of Medicine and rent.
+Services provided to Tenet/AAHS included administrative, supervisory and teaching services connected with faculty physician and residency programs and services and support provided by physicians to support hospital operations.
+Total charges to AAHS/Tenet for these services amounted to \$0 and \$24,386,000 for the years ended June 30, 2020 and 2019, respectively.